abpframework/abp/docs/Virtual-File-System.md

 This configuration recursively adds all files under the **MyResources** folder of the project (including the files you will add in the future).

-Then the module should configure `VirtualFileSystemOptions` to register embedded files to the virtual file system.
+Then the module should be configured using `VirtualFileSystemOptions` to register the embedded files to the virtual file system.
 Example:

 ````C#
 using Microsoft.Extensions.DependencyInjection;